 Two NAVYA Autonom Shuttles are running on the site of Pfaffenthal between two stations: the train and funicular station of Pfaffenthal, as well as the panoramic lift in Pfaffenthal that leads up to the city of Luxembourg.
-The track has four stops and the depot and charging station for the shuttles are close to the station at the Pfaffenthal lift, see map below.
+The track has two stops and three stations and the depot and charging station for the shuttles are close to the station at the Pfaffenthal lift, see map below.